888 Seventeenth St. N.W., Suite 700

 Lonnie Anne Pera

 Lonnie Pera is a partner at Zuckert, Scoutt & Rasenberger, focusing her practice on three areas: airline law and regulation; international aviation law; and international trade.
 Her trade practice often overlaps with the firm's aviation practice and focuses on export and foreign asset controls involving such countries as Cuba, Iran, Myanmar (Burma), North Korea, Sudan, Syria, and Ukraine/Russia.

-With overlapping practices, Ms. Pera regularly advises airline clients, travel agencies, and other transportation companies not only on the DOT and FAA transportation requirements and limitations but also on export controls and transactions restrictions that apply to aircraft operations.
+With overlapping practices, Ms. Pera regularly advises aviation clients not only on the DOT and FAA transportation requirements and limitations but also on export controls and transactions restrictions that apply to aircraft operations.
 These limitations and restrictions can impact an airline's entire operation, from the sale and transportation of passengers and cargo to the storage of supplies and aircraft spare parts.
-See U.S. Air Transportation Restrictions and Sanctions.
+See U.S. Overflight and Air Transportation Restrictions.

 DOT Proposes Charter Broker Regulations - Lonnie A. Pera, 2013.